 20. Neglect of responsible duties.

-26. Failure to inform the clients of their rights and the Alliance Complaint/Feedback Procedure.
+26. Failure to inform the clients of their rights and/or the Alliance Complaint/Feedback Procedure.

 The Alliance will implement Progressive Discipline and may discipline or terminate a member where they violate the Code of Conduct, or where the quality or value of their work fails to meet expectations.

-Based on the nature of the event and violation, the Alliance will provide
+Based on the nature of the event, breach or violation, the Alliance will proceed as follows –

-If required Police will be engaged in cases of any harm and the Progressive Discipline Procedure will promptly be upgraded to a Stage 3 event.
+In cases of any harm the Procedure will promptly be upgraded to a Stage 3 Incident and

 The Board reserves the right to review this document as the need arises.